jaidevjoshi83/r2g2/README.md

-# R2-G2 Automatically Generates Galaxy tools on a per-function basis from any R Library

-# requirements:
+### requirements:
 ```
 python=3.12
 R=4.4.3
 rpy2==3.6.1
 ```

+# R2-G2 Automatically Generates Galaxy tools on a per-function basis from any R Library

 ```
 $ ./bin/r2g2_on_package.py --help